Complete API reference for the Katzenpost thin client libraries (Go, Rust, Python)

 QueryID *[QueryIDLength]byte QueryID is used for correlating this reply with the EncryptWrite request

-MessageCiphertext []byte MessageCiphertext is the encrypted message ciphertext that should be sent to the Courier service.
+MessageCiphertext []byte MessageCiphertext is the encrypted message ciphertext that should be sent to the courier service.

 EnvelopeDescriptor []byte EnvelopeDescriptor contains the serialized EnvelopeDescriptor that contains the private key material needed to decrypt the envelope reply.